material-motion/material-motion/starmap/specifications/interactions/director.md

 ## MVP

+### Runtime API

-**Runtime API**: A director may be provided with a Runtime instance, or it might create its own.
+A director may be provided with a Runtime instance, or it might create its own.

+### setUp API

-**setUp API**: A director may implement a `setUp` function.
+A director may implement a `setUp` function.
 This function is expected to be invoked exactly once.

 Example pseudo-code definition: